Overlord (2007 video game): Overlord: Raising Hell

 On 1 November 2007, Codemasters announced Overlord: Raising Hell, a downloadable expansion pack.
 The premise behind this is that an Abyss appears in each of the five kingdoms (Mellow Hills, Evernight Forest, Heaven's Peak, the Golden Hills and the Ruborian Desert), causing the residents to disappear.
 In each of the Abysses there is a hero being tortured and an Abyss Stone.
 In order to obtain the Abyss Stone and gain control over the Abyss, the Overlord has to battle Wraiths, the residents of the Abysses, and the fallen heroes.
 Once the Overlord has control of the Abysses, he will be able to battle the one who summoned these Abysses and fight for the domination of his realm.
-Along with the additional multiplayer content, Raising Hell was released for the PC and Xbox Live for the Xbox 360, on 15 February 2008.
+Along with the additional multiplayer content, Raising Hell was released for the PC and Xbox Live for the Xbox 360, in late 2007 in Germany only, and worldwide on 15 February 2008.